presidential-innovation-fellows/pif-website/README.md

 -->
 [![CircleCI](https://circleci.com/gh/18F/federalist-uswds-jekyll.svg?style=svg)](https://circleci.com/gh/18F/federalist-uswds-jekyll)

-# Federalist + U.S. Web Design System + Jekyll
+# The Presidential Innovation Fellows website

-This [Jekyll theme](https://jekyllrb.com/docs/themes/) is developed using the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and is focused on providing developers a starter kit and reference implementation for Federalist websites.
+The [Presidential Innovation Fellows website](https://presidentialinnovationfellows.gov/) is developed using the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and is focused on providing developers a starter kit and reference implementation for [Federalist](https://federalist.18f.gov/) websites.

 This code uses the [Jekyll](https://jekyllrb.com) site engine and built with Ruby.
 If you prefer to use Javascript, check out [federalist-uswds-gatsby](https://github.com/18F/federalist-uswds-gatsby), which uses [Gatsby](https://gatsbyjs.org) site engine.